xyyx2021/Seattle-Airbnb-Analysis/README.md

 Four questions to be answered by analyzing the data are:

 1) Which month has the highest/lowest average list price?
-2) What are the neighbourhoods with highest and lowest price?
+2) What are the neighborhoods with highest and lowest price?
 3) What are the numerical features strong correlated with price?
 4) How is the predictability of using those features to predict price?